-3.14.3.1 The terms and conditions of each appointment to a part-time faculty position shall be set forth in a written contract.
-A copy of the contract, including rank, salary (when possible), and contract date, signed by the chancellor or the chancellor's delegate, shall be delivered to the faculty member.
+- 3.14.3.1 The terms and conditions of each appointment to a part-time faculty position shall be set forth in a written contract.
+A copy of the contract, including rank, salary (when possible), and contract date, signed by the Chancellor or the Chancellor's designee, shall be delivered to the faculty member.
 Contracts for part-time faculty are for fixed terms and may range from one semester to five years.
 Any special terms and conditions shall be clearly stated in the contract.
-The chair or dean who recommends the appointment shall be responsible for initiating the inclusions of special terms and conditions in contracts.

-3.14.3.2 Initial appointments may be for a fixed term of up to three years.
+The chair or dean who recommends the appointment shall be responsible for initiating the inclusions of special terms and conditions in contracts. - 3.14.3.2 Initial appointments may be for a fixed term of up to three years.
 Subsequent appointments to fixed terms of from one to five years' duration may be made either in direct succession or at intervals.
 Each shall be considered an initial appointment.
-This institution shall not be obliged to give any notice before a current term expires as to whether appointment will be offered for a succeeding term (see section 3.13).

-3.14.3.3 Part-time faculty will share with full-time faculty all rights guaranteed under the concept of academic freedom and all responsibilities as defined in section 3.13, entitled "Academic Freedom and Responsibility of Faculty."
+This institution shall not be obliged to give any notice before a current term expires as to whether appointment will be offered for a succeeding term (see section 3.13.7). - 3.14.3.3 Part-time faculty will share with full-time faculty all rights guaranteed under the concept of academic freedom and all responsibilities as defined in section 3.3, entitled "Academic Freedom and Responsibility of Faculty." - 3.14.3.4 During the period of their employment, part-time faculty shall have full access to benefits of the dispute resolution processes outlined in section 4.11 of this Faculty Handbook.
+3.14.4 Benefits